gps95/GPKB/README.md

 It consists of 4 rows,7 columns and uses layers for all funcionality of a full sized keyboard on a reduced footprint.
 (I will update this part with some visuals for clarification)

-Will use cherry mx type,
+Will use cherry mx type keyswithes, but might do other formats in the future.

-# What you will need to have to build your own: [this indicates optional]
+# What you will need to have to build your own:

+[this indicates optional]

 - V0:
   - 3D printer: For the case, carrying case , [keycaps]